vlrprbttst/BoxTent/readme.md

 ![boxtent](https://cloud.githubusercontent.com/assets/4832752/15466786/8b05893e-20db-11e6-8120-9e27a922e29d.png)

 > The plastic table-like item found in pizza boxes is called a box tent and was patented in 1983.
-Most people in the biz now call it a pizza saver.

 ## What is this?